hdl-registers/hdl-registers/doc/sphinx/rst/field/field_integer.rst

    :language: TOML
    :linenos:

+Note that the second field has a negative range, which is fully supported.
-Note that the second field does not have any lower bound specified, meaning it will default to zero.
+Note also that the third field does not any lower bound specified, meaning it will default to zero.
-It also does not have any default value, meaning that it will automatically default to the lower bound, i.e. zero.
+It furthermore does not have any default value, meaning it will automatically default to the lower bound, i.e. zero.

 Below you will see how you can parse this TOML file and generate artifacts from it.